51Âþ»

 Overview

-The course provides high quality methodological training to master’s students and to those undertaking, or seeking to undertake, PhD research or work-based research as part of their professional role or career development.
+The course provides high quality methodological training to master’s students who wish to undertake research in their professional work or who wish to undertake a PhD.
 It is particularly suitable for people working in health and social care and is taught by a team of social scientists with extensive experience in teaching health professionals.

-The course enables you to acquire a firm academic foundation in research methodology in the field of health as well as specific skills to support the transition into research practice such as the ability to analyse qualitative data (e.g. interview transcripts) and statistical datasets and the ability to disseminate research findings to potential audiences.
+The course enables you to acquire a firm academic foundation in research methodology in the field of health as well as specific skills to support the transition into research practice such as the ability to analyse qualitative data (e.g. interview transcripts) and statistical datasets and the ability to disseminate research findings effectively.

 The programme covers qualitative and quantitative methods, an overview of the research process as a whole and the philosophical considerations underpinning research design and practice.
 It teaches you a wide range of concepts and enables you to engage with interdisciplinary and mixed methods research.